-Enterprise Architect partitions the tools extensive features into perspectives this ensures that you can focus on a specific task and work with the tools you need without the distraction of other features.
-To work with the Eriksson-Penker Business Extensions features you first need to select the following perspective:
+Enterprise Architect partitions the tool's extensive features into Perspectives, which ensures that you can focus on a specific task and work with the tools you need without the distraction of other features.
+To work with the Eriksson-Penker Business Extensions features you first need to select this Perspective:

-Analysis > Eriksson-Penker Model
+<perspective name> > Analysis > Eriksson-Penker Model

-Setting the perspective ensures that the Eriksson-Penker Business Extensions diagrams and their Tool Box pages and other features of the perspective will be available by default.
+Setting the Perspective ensures that the Eriksson-Penker Business Extensions diagrams, their Tool Box pages and other features of the Perspective will be available by default.